THE POWER OF QUILTING

 An introduction to English Paper Piecing

-The fascinating background of patchwork and quilting is one of countless stories about life experiences and necessities, life in community, traditions, and individual innovations.
+The fascinating background of Patchwork Quilt is one of countless stories about life experiences and necessities, living in community, traditions and individual innovations.
 They are an expression of art, craftivism or traditionally a product of high technical skill and deliberate improvisation.

-In the three-hour workshop you will learn how to efficiently cut the necessary hexagonal paper templates, how to stitch the pieces of fabric to the paper and how to sew them together by hand.
-You will get insider tips on how to handle needle, thread and sewing thimble.
-I will suggest methods to create a design for a large piece of fabric from the many individual pieces and what alternatives you have besides the classic hexagon template and how you can apply your own designs.
+In this three-hour workshop, you will learn how to efficiently cut hexagonal paper templates, how to attach the fabric pieces to the paper by sewing, not gluing, and how to hand sew them together.
+You will receive expert tips on handling needles, thread, and using the thimble.
+I will demonstrate techniques for deriving a design for a large fabric piece from the many individual components, explore alternatives to the classic hexagon shape, and show you how to apply your own designs.

-By the end of the workshop, you will have a good idea of the possibilities offered by this centuries-old stitching tradition and will be prepared to apply and expand on what you have learned for your own projects.
+By the end of the hand-sewing-workshop, you will have a good understanding of the possibilities this centuries-old sewing tradition offers and will be prepared to apply and expand upon what you have learned for your own projects.